 Fatal Four Types Of Accidents Relating To OSHA Violations:

-There are specific safety standards set by The Occupational Health and Safety Administration (OSHA) that are designed to prevent serious workplace injuries and fatalities.
+Specific safety standards set by The Occupational Health and Safety Administration (OSHA) are designed to prevent serious workplace injuries and fatalities.
 OSHA has determined that the most common and severe construction site accidents that cause the highest number of injuries fall into the “fatal four” category.

 These include: